Unified data preparation and model training with Amazon SageMaker Data Wrangler and Amazon SageMaker Autopilot – Part 1

 NOTE: To get back to this AutoPilot job description page at any time, from SageMaker Studio:

-- Select Experiments and Trials from the SageMaker resources dropdown
+- Select AutoML from the Home.

-- Select the name of the AutoPilot job you created in the experiments pane
+- Select the name of the AutoPilot job you created in the experiments pane.

 Test the model on a holdout sample

 When AutoPilot completes the experiment, we can view the training results and explore the best model from the AutoPilot job description page.